WenqingXie20581/Desk13/README.md

 ![201610241720298258](images/README/thank.gif)

 A big thanks to people whose contents and libraries contribute to this project.
 We are also incredibly thankful for the support and guidance of our lecturers: Stuart Gray, Tom Bale, Pete Bennett, and Marceli Wac.
-We have learn so much from them, and are excited to implement the skills that they have taught us in our future careers.
+We have learnt so much from them, and we are excited to implement the skills that they have taught us in our future careers.